- About Us

 Practical Action (www.practicalaction.org) – formerly the Intermediate Technology Development Group (ITDG) – aims to demonstrate and advocate the sustainable use of technology to reduce poverty in developing countries.
 It is a charity, founded in 1966 and registered in the UK, which works in Latin America, Eastern and Southern Africa, and South Asia, with particular concentration on Peru, Kenya, Sudan, Zimbabwe, Sri Lanka, Bangladesh and Nepal.
 It is committed to poverty reduction, environmental conservation and technology choice.
 Many of Practical Action’s projects take a PID approach integrated within community-led development.
 The experiences of these projects, written in a simple and appealing way, can be read on the website.
 The "People Stories" are especially interesting.

-Research Into Use (RIU) Programme (http://www.researchintouse.com) The Research Into Use (RIU) programme aims to improve access to knowledge and technology for poor people whose livelihoods depend on natural resources.
-It seeks to stimulate innovation systems – the processes by which knowledge generated by formal and informal research is put to practical use by large numbers of people.
+Research Into Use (RIU) Programme (www.researchintouse.com) The Research Into Use (RIU) programme aimed to improve access to knowledge and technology for poor people whose livelihoods depend on natural resources.
+It sought to stimulate innovation systems – the processes by which knowledge generated by formal and informal research is put to practical use by large numbers of people.
 This involves strengthening the capacity of poor users to articulate demand, and developing the information markets that serve them, as well as exploring innovative ways in which to supply information.
-RIU has the twin aims of maximising the impact of previous research on natural resources and, in doing so, to increase our understanding of how knowledge contributes to innovation.
-The website describes the mechanisms that are set up to address these aims and the routes for practical partnerships.
-It also gives access to resources, discussion groups and much else.
+RIU had the twin aims of maximising the impact of previous research on natural resources and, in doing so, to increase our understanding of how knowledge contributes to innovation.
+The website describes the mechanisms that were set up to address these aims and the routes for practical partnerships and brings the main publications from the programme, which closed in 2012.

 Rural Innovation Systems portal (http://portals.kit.nl/smartsite.shtml?id=7587) This information portal provides access to free, full-text electronic documents on Rural Innovation Systems (RIS), both as an analytical concept and a development tool.
 It is also a unique entry point for all other Internet sources on RIS, including newsletters, discussion groups, websites, bibliographic databases, and directories of organizations and projects.